Causal Duration Analysis with Diff-in-Diff: Model and Identification

 \subsection{Incorporating Covariates}

-In difference-in-differences analysis it is common to adjust for covariates.
-One motivation is that parallel trends may hold within each stratum of the covariates but not in the aggregate (see e.g., \cite{Abadie2005}).
-For example, suppose each individual belongs to one of two demographic strata A and B. Outcomes are decreasing over time in stratum A but increasing in stratum B and individuals in stratum A are more prevalent in the treated group that in the untreated group.
-Then average outcomes in the treated group will tend to decrease over time compared to the untreated group, even if trends are parallel within each stratum.
+In difference-in-differences analysis, covariate adjustment presents a means of credibly recovering causal effects when parallel trends fails.
+If the distribution of covariates differs between groups, then parallel trends may fail in aggregate, even if it holds within each covariate stratum.
+This motivates the covariate balancing method of \cite{Abadie2005} in standard (i.e., non-duration) difference-in-differences.
+In this section we establish identification results that employ covariate adjustment to correct for failure of the common dynamics, proportional hazards, or other linear restrictions in duration settings.
+We first discuss the case in which the relevant assumptions do not hold in aggregate but hold within each covariate stratum.
+We then present results that apply only under additional assumptions but which motivate simpler estimation methods.

-The analysis in the previous subsection can be extended to cases in which condition (\ref{SCeq}) holds only conditional covariates.
-One may simply apply the analysis separately within each covariate stratum.
-This would yield identification of conditional average treatment effects which could be aggregated to obtain average treatment effects.
-However, to apply that analysis to data would require estimation of conditional mean outcomes for each group and period.
+Let $X_i$ be a vector of time-invariant individual characteristics.
+Suppose that the common dynamics, proportional hazards, or other restrictions hold within each stratum of $X_i$.
+To state this formally, let $h_{k}^{(0)}(t;x)$ denote the Group $k$ counterfactual hazard rate at time $t$ for the sub-population for whom $X_{i}$ is equal to $x$, that is

-Fortunately, in the special case described below, the problem can be straight-forwardly resolved by a form of propensity score weighting.
-Note that this weighting approach only applies to the hazard diff-in-diff strategy and not to the proportional hazard specification nor to general linear restrictions.
-The simplicity of incorporating covariates in hazard diff-in-diff is a major advantage over other specifications.
+In the case of two groups, covariate-conditional versions of the common dynamics and proportional hazard conditions are given below by (\ref{covCD}) and (\ref{covPH}) respectively.

-We suppose that there are two groups $k=1,2$ and for each individual $i$ we observe individual-specific and time-invariant covariates $X_{i}$.
-We can define group-specific counterfactual hazard rates within each stratum of the covariates as follows.
-Let $h_{k}^{(0)}(t;x)$ denote the group $k$ counterfactual hazard rate at time $t$ for the sub-population for whom $X_{i}$ is equal to $x$.
+for a time-invariant function $c(\cdot)$.
+More generally, one may assume a time-invariant linear relationship between covariate-conditional hazards, that is

-Suppose the hazard diff-in-diff assumption holds within each stratum of the covariates and moreover, that the level difference does not depend on the stratum.
-That is, the following equation holds for each $x$ in the support of the covariates:
+Much as in the case without covariates, with $K=2$ the above yields (\ref{covCD}) and (\ref{covPH}) as special cases, in particular $\beta_2(x)=1$ or $\beta_1(x)=0$ respectively.

-If there is imbalance in the distribution of the covariates between the groups, then the condition above does not guarantee parallel trends for the marginal hazards (\ref{eq:hlevel}).
-However, by applying a weighting scheme we can recover covariate balance and identify treatment effects.
+In order to impute conditional mean counterfactual outcomes for the treated group, one can apply the identification results in Theorems 1 and 2 separately within each covariate stratum.
+To be precise, define the \textit{conditional negative log survival} by